Undergraduate Admission Policies

 Calculus Placement

 Any student planning to take a course in the Calculus sequence including MATH-1250 Pre-Calculus, MATH-1300 Calculus I, MATH-1350 Calculus II, and MATH-2300 Calculus III must be properly placed.
-Those with college credit at Benedictine College taken locally, accepted for transfer credit, or obtained via an AP Calculus score of 4–5 may determine correct placement by consulting the prerequisites listed in the course description.
-Note, in the special case of MATH-1300 Calculus I one may qualify to take this course by either earning a “C” or higher in MATH-1250 Pre-Calculus locally or by accepted transfer credit, or by passing a placement exam.
-Beginning freshmen will be given an opportunity to take this exam, typically at SOAR (orientation).
-Any of those students who do not obtain an adequate score will have an opportunity to retake it after a period of at least three weeks with the understanding that the student should study relevant material during that time.
-All other students may take this placement exam only once.
-Normally, students without pre-calculus credit would have to pass this exam before enrolling in calculus I. However, beginning freshmen are placed before the exam is available, so they take the exam to verify or correct their placement and are then moved accordingly.
+Those with college credit at Benedictine College taken locally, accepted for transfer credit, or obtained via an AP Calculus score of 4–5 or an AP Precalculus score of 3–5 may determine correct placement by consulting the prerequisites listed in the course description.
+Note, in the special case of MATH-1300 Calculus I, one may qualify to take this course by either passing a placement exam or earning a “C” or higher in MATH-1250 Pre-Calculus locally, via accepted transfer credit, or via non-course equivalency (AP).
+Beginning freshmen will be given an opportunity to take the placement exam, typically at SOAR (orientation).
+Students may take this placement exam only once.
+Normally, students without Pre-Calculus credit would have to pass this exam before enrolling in Calculus I. However, beginning freshmen are placed before the exam is available, so they take the exam to verify or correct their placement and are then moved accordingly.
 Students with questions should contact the Director of Calculus Placement.

 Credit for Experiential Learning